Child Custody Attorney Norridge, IL

 Modifying a Child Custody Order in Norridge

 While a court’s decision is “final” and results in a Judgment For Allocation of Parental Responsibilities, it is possible for parents to petition the court for a modification of a child custody order at a later date.
 Filing a petition for modification is permissible when either party has experienced a significant change in circumstance.
-For example, if one parent is in a car crash and can no longer administer self-care, let alone care for a child, modification will likely be appropriate.
+For example, if one parent is in a car crash and can no longer administer self-care, let alone care for a child, a modification will likely be appropriate.
 Our Norridge child custody lawyers also represent clients in modification cases.

 Reach Out to Our Norridge Child Custody Lawyers Today